Genital ridge: Associated genes

-Genes associated with the developing gonad can be categorized into those that form the sexually indifferent gonad, those that determine whether the indifferent gonad will differentiate as male or female, and those that promote differentiation into male or female parts.
+Genes associated with the developing gonads can be categorized into those that form the sexually indifferent gonad, those that determine whether the indifferent gonad will differentiate as male or female, and those that promote differentiation into male or female parts.
 Genes that form the sexually indifferent gonad are SF1 and WT1.
 Genes that determine sex are SRY, SOX9, and DAX1.
 Genes driving the differentiation into male or female structures are SF1, WT1, and WNT4.
 The other genes have roles in development that are not exclusively sex-related.

 DMRT1

 Evidence suggests that a DM domain gene, DMRT1, is involved in sexual development.
 This gene is located on chromosome 9.
 Its location suggests that it is required for the development of testis.
 XY humans hemizygous for the chromosome 9p, where DMRT1 is located, are often feminized.
 This feminization can range from ambiguous genitalia to XY sex reversal.